npes-95/patchbay/README.md

 # patchbay

-simple patching for audio devices
+simple patching for audio devices (note: only tested on macOS)

 ## usage